I am completing `Remedies,` a play about M E. Background research...

 " Mrs Faust is a unique and thought provoking book.
 Told in a clear and simple style, with excellent dialogue and characterisation, this should appeal to readers who prefer subtle, character-based novels that examine inner dilemmas and the struggle to change."

-...begins the enthusiastic report by Cornerstones Literary Consultancy.
-The novel came about because I answered an ad on the BBC website, from the ...
+...began a wide-ranging report by Cornerstones Literary Consultancy.
+I had answered an ad on the Radio 3 website, from the conceptual art company,...

 Special Care was shortlisted by Crocus Publishers.
 In the same year an agent in London offered to take it on, provided I added a hundred pages to the terse story.
 I decided not to do this, and returned to writing plays.
 Special Care is about a premature baby born at 28 weeks, lucky to survive - and the mess surrounding her life, not to mention the life of her social worker.